jerryzhao173985/reference_model/verif/conformance/README.md

 * "group" - name of the group this operator is in, in the spec
 * "profile" - list of profiles that this operator covers
-* "support_for" - optional list of supported creation modes out of: lazy_data_gen (data generation just before test run)
 * "gen_filter" - optional filter string for op to give to tosa_verif_build_tests - defaults to "^opname$"
+* "support_for" - optional list of supported creation modes out of:
+    * lazy_data_gen - data generation just before test run
+    * generator_select - use generator selector instead of conformance test_select
 * "generation" - dictionary of test generation details - see below
 * "selection" - dictionary of test selection details - see below